Cismigiu Garden (1852)

 But where this peculiar name “Cismigiu” comes from?
 The “Great Cismigiu” was the chief in charge with maintaining public fountains -”Ceşme” stands for fountain in Turkish.
 He built for himself a house near the present garden, where had been installed one of the two existing fountains of the city.
 Thus, in the urban folklore, the name of the place remained to our days Cismigiu.

 The garden has several entrances on three sides, and the neighborhoods around Cismigiu are attractive themselves, with historic buildings, villas and houses dating from the period between the two World Wars.
 Cismigiu offers the best perspective to Bucharest’s City Hall on Elisabeta Boulevard.
 On one of the sides there is the romantic sumptuous palace built for Princess Elena Kretulescu, descendant of two noble families.
 Kretulescu Palace (1902, achitect Petre Antonescu, the same one responsible also for designing the City Hall building) houses since 1972 the UNESCO’s European Centre for Higher Education.

 In 2012 Cismigiu Garden celebrates 160 years of existence.
-The newspaper kiosk at one of the entrances from Elisabeta Boulevard, dating from 1879, is the second of its kind ever built in Bucharest, and the oldest one still standing.
+The newspaper kiosk at one of the entrances from Elisabeta Boulevard, dating from 1879, is the second of its kind in Bucharest, and the oldest one still standing.